SEARCH TEMPLE HEALTH

 • Patient education and support before and after kidney transplantation

-The symposium included presentations by members of the Temple Kidney Transplant Program and personal accounts from living donors and recipients.
+The symposium will include presentations by members of the Temple Kidney Transplant Program and personal accounts from living donors and recipients.

 Objectives